Lampost-123/Lamp-Marksmanship/README.md

    - Retail: `World of Warcraft/_retail_/Interface/AddOns/`
 3. Rename the extracted folder to `Lamp-Marksmanship`.
 4. Start the game or type `/reload` to load the addon.
+5. Select the rotation by right clicking icon.